ShanaFoster/ticket-lifecycle/README.md

 </p>
 <br />
-"This item shows an image of the online banking issue being resolved and the ticket being closed"
+This item shows an image of the online banking issue being resolved and the ticket being closed.